Pasu4/animdustry/doc/doc_js.md

 - **subtitle:** The subtitle, displayed below the title in smaller letters.
 Usually used for a short description of the unit.
 - **abilityDesc:** A description of the unit's ability, displayed in the bottom right corner.
 May also be used for other descriptions.
 - **abilityReload:** How many turns it takes for the unit's ability to activate.
 - **unmoving:** If the unit can move.
 Only used by Boulder in the base game.
-May be omitted.
+Optional, defaults to false.

 To add a splash image to your unit, place an image file with the same name as your unit into the `unitSplashes` folder.
 To add in-game sprites of your unit, place the files `example.png` and `example-hit.png` in the `unitSprites` folder (replace "example" with the name of your unit).
 Those two files must exist for the unit to display properly.
 Additionally, an `example-angery.png` (not a typo) and `example-happy.png` file can be placed in the folder as well.
 The `-angery` sprite is displayed when the player misses a beat, and the `-happy` sprite is displayed one second before a level ends.